duckietown/book-devmanual-software/src/beginner/ros/catkin-packages.md

 ````

+(ros-catkin-package-create)=
 ## Create a new Catkin package

 Open a terminal at the root of the DTProject `my-ros-project` created earlier.
-Catkin packages are placed inside the directory `packages/` of `my-ros-project`.
+Again, Catkin packages are directories inside the directory `packages/` of `my-ros-project`.
 Let us go ahead and create a new directory called `my_package` inside `packages/`.

     mkdir -p ./packages/my_package